Some weak indivisibility results in ultrahomogeneous metric spaces: Abstract

 \section{Abstract}

 We study the validity of a partition property known as weak indivisibility for the integer and the rational Urysohn metric spaces.
-We also compare weak indivisiblity to another partition property, called age-indivisibility, and provide an example of a countable ultrahomogeneous metric space which is age-indivisible but not weakly indivisible.
+We also compare weak indivisiblity to another partition property, called age-indivisibility, and provide an example of a countable ultrahomogeneous metric space which may be age-indivisible but not weakly indivisible.